by anthony on 03/23/11 at 10:48 pm

 Make it as small as possible

 Modeless windows should take up a very small amount of space on the main window.
 Make your modeless window as small and understated as possible, so that users can still interact with the main window.
 The main window is always the primary focus of the user’s task.

 A modeless window should display until the user has closed it.
 Attaching it to the side edge of the main window keeps it visible to users.
 They can scroll and still interact with the modeless window when they need to.

 Attached to the top of window

 Attached to the side of window

 A modeless window doesn’t need as many exits as a modal window.
-All it needs is an ‘X’ icon button to close it.
-Make the button stand out and place it to the side.
+A simple ‘X’ icon button should close it.
+Make the button visible and place it in the corner of the window.